We've taken a lot of road trips around the world, and California ranks up there as one of the best destinations for driving tours.

 Centrally Located on Juniper Street, it's just a short walk to restaurants and cafés and is just a few blocks from the beach.

 This luxury boutique hotel has in-room fireplaces and offers a modern design.

 La Belana Cucina Toscana takes you straight to the heart of Tuscany with a traditional setting.

 Sit outside on the heated patio and enjoy a fresh farm to table menu drizzled in olive oil and truffles.

 #4 Big Sur - 2 Days

-Considered by many the world's most scenic drives, The Big Sur Portion of Highway 1 is a must for any road trip lover.
+Considered by many the world's most scenic drives, The Big Sur Portion of California Coastal Drive on Highway 1 is a must for any road trip lover.